 The truth is that if you’re not intentionally bowing to the Lord, you’re unintentionally bowing to someone else.

-The PROBLEM is this: When man’s authority starts to define what is right and what is wrong, then sinful man reserves the right to change their opinion.
+The PROBLEM is this: Every time we encounter a fiery furnace Bible lesson in our lives, the root of the problem is that the world wants us to bow down and worship their ideas, their perspectives and even their sin.
+But when man’s authority starts to define what is right and what is wrong, then sinful man reserves the right to change their opinion.
+It’s a “conspiracy” of faith – yours in the Lord and their faith in themselves.
 Data models, circumstances, and situations and new information and things coming to light all have the potential to change.
 But the Word of God is unchangeable, yesterday today and forever, the same.
 “The Word of God is forever settled in heaven.”
 (Psalm 119:89) Yet, every time the world changes its mind, we have a choice to make – to whom will we bow?
 To the Lord?
 To another person?
 To ourselves?
 The truth is that if you’re not intentionally bowing to the Lord, you’re unintentionally bowing to someone else.

-In Daniel chapter 3, King Nebuchadnezzar of Babylon had made an idolatrous decree saying, “Nations and peoples of every language…must fall down and worship the image of gold that King Nebuchadnezzar has set up.”
+In Daniel 3, King Nebuchadnezzar of Babylon had made an idolatrous decree saying, “Nations and peoples of every language…must fall down and worship the image of gold that King Nebuchadnezzar has set up.”
 (Daniel 3:4-5) The consequences of disobedience?
 “Whoever does not fall down and worship will immediately be thrown into a blazing furnace.”
-(Daniel 3:6) Three of God’s people – Shadrach, Meshach and Abednego – had a choice to make, and it was a hard one.
+(Daniel 3:6) Three Hebrew boys – Shadrach, Meshach and Abednego – out of all of God’s people had a choice to make, and it was a hard one.
+The fiery furnace lesson they were about to learn was one that would change history, but first they had to live through it!
 It might “sound” easy, but in reality, how many of us truly choose to obey God every time when the stakes are a matter of life and death?
 By choosing not to bow before idols, they chose to bow before the Lord.
 Paul was very clear when he said noted that those in rule over you may try to compel you by force when he wrote, “If you do what is evil [in his eyes], be afraid, for he does not bear the sword in vain…” It will always cost you to bow before the Lord and to refuse to bow before anyone else.

 Worship is the ultimate form of submission to the Lord, and expresses the willing obedience that He has asked for.
 (Psalm 50:23) But even bowing before the Lord in worship can feel impossible!
 It’s a struggle to choose to bow before Him, or your own inhibitions and traditions.
 But, the choice to obey God should never be made based on the consequences nor the outcome – for better or for worse.
 God will always love you.
 The world will always hate you.
 There is pressure that comes when you finally identify your struggle as stemming from this problem: The choice of allegiance that forces you to choose the Lord’s way or the way of man.
 And after that choice?
 You will bow to whomever you have chosen to obey- either out of fear or out of love.